 - Dec 7 (Mon) 7:30pm-9pm: BOLT Leader End of Semester Gathering.

 All leaders must be certified in CPR and in wilderness medicine at one of the following levels: Wilderness First Aid (WFA), Wilderness First Responder (WFR) or Wilderness EMT (W-EMT) and CPR at the "Heartsaver CPR level" or higher.

 We contract with SOLO Wilderness Medicine School, one of the oldest operating Wilderness Medicine Schools in the country, to provide CPR and our wilderness medicine certicication courses for our leaders.

 Leader Financial Aid: We have financial assistance available to support our leaders with the tuition costs.
-Please come and talk with Shelley if you need support from the program.
+Please meet with Shelley (1:1 in her office) if you need support from the program.
 It is an informal process -- a conversation; so, don't hestiate to pop by her office in the campus center for a private conversation.

 The CPR and Wilderness First Aid Courses (offered for BOLT in March) are a national certification courses.
 By hosting it on-campus, we can subsidize the cost to offer it at one of the best rates going for leaders.